bobbylcraig/bobbylcraig.github.io/_posts/2026-05-31-the-fault-in-our-star-clustering.md

   <div id="cx-chart" data-src="/assets/data/2026-05-31-on-whether-the-stars-cluster/stars.json"></div>
 </div>

-Three lines, all climbing as you keep only the brighter stars.
+All three clustering methods improve when you only include brighter stars.
 The chain-following method (orange) pulls ahead once the shapes start to matter.
-Down at the brightest cut, naked-eye-prominent stars only, reproducibility hits **NMI ≈ 0.92**, and the harder pairwise metric (Adjusted Rand Index, which asks whether pairs of stars that are together in real life land together in the clustering) climbs from a middling 0.4 to **0.65**.
-That's not the question answering itself.
-Hand the algorithm only the stars a human would actually have looked at, and it draws something close to the human map.
+This method moves us from a measly NMI of 0.76 to **0.92**!
+And the ARI (Adjusted Rand Index, which asks whether pairs of stars that are together in real life land together in the clustering) climbs from a middling 0.4 to **0.65**.
+Given the right input (bright stars), the algorithm actually draws something close to the map that humans drew thousands of years ago.

 My original hypothesis ("the stars cluster into constellations") was too vague to be either true or false.
 The *true* hypothesis (**the *bright* stars cluster into constellations, and you need a method that follows chains to see it**) is the one the data actually supports.
 I didn't find the answer in 2016 because I wasn't asking a question that *had* one.
-And, frankly, I wasn't all that concerned about whether it did.

 ## So, are constellations real?

 The numbers tell a consistent story, and I think it's a good one.
-Among the bright anchor stars, the clustering recovers the human map surprisingly well.
-The constellations aren't arbitrary scribbles, they trace real clumps of bright stars, which is why distant cultures kept landing on overlapping regions.
-But the exact borders aren't inevitable.
-Search for **Eridanus** in the chain-following figure above (recovered about 25% intact) versus **Crux** or **Lyra** (basically perfect): the compact, bright figures are reproducible; the sprawling chains a culture chose to *narrate* as one thing are not.
+Of course, it's not perfect.
+But among the bright anchor stars, the clustering recovers the human map surprisingly well.
+The constellations aren't arbitrary scribbles, they trace real clumps of bright stars, which is likely why distant cultures kept landing on overlapping regions all those years ago.
+But the exact borders aren't *inevitable*.
+Search for **Eridanus** in the chain-following figure above (recovered about 25% intact) versus **Crux** or **Lyra** (basically perfect).
 Which is the most human answer possible.
 The raw material is real, if imperfect.
 Orion's bright stars really do huddle together up there.
 But the hunter, the belt, the sword, the dog at his heel?
-We brought those.
-Some future stargazer with no Greek in their education would look at the same bright knot and see something else entirely, and they wouldn't be wrong.
+Human creativity and randomness at its finest.
+It's likely some future stargazer with no Greek in their education would look at the exact same bright shape and see something else *entirely*... and that's okay!

 The bright stars *do* cluster.
 The stories we drew around them don't quite match.
 I think that's better than a clean yes.
 And it's a much better answer than the one I turned in to Dr. Doty.